A little balsa glider with a good yield

 wood.
 The front end is a little hemisphere of hot glue.
 The rear end

 has been cut out a little bit at the bottom.
-The front weight is made
+The front weight is

-12 mm from the leading edge, like
+this case about 12 mm from the leading edge, like drawn below.
+The

-the rod's front end.
+rod's front end.
 (Possibly now add the hemisphere of glue at the

 top.)
 Test the center of gravity and remove or add little lengths of